shakthishamruth/Tic-Tac-Toe/README.md

 # XO_Game
-A XO game made in python
+A XO game made in python.

-This project uses pygame so make sure you have pygame package installed
+This project uses pygame so make sure you have pygame package installed.

-To install pygame
+To install pygame -
 `pip install pygame`